ericrosenberg1/CityBot2/README.md

 5. Push to the branch (`git push origin feature/your-branch-name`).
 6. Create a new Pull Request.

-For support or inquiries about commercial support, please contact [Author Name] via email.
+For support or inquiries about commercial support, please contact the author via email using the contact form at https://ericrosenberg.com.

 ## Additional Information